lingtalfi/nullos-admin/doc-abstract/core/logger/list-of-log-calls.md

 Note: it seems that modules put their name as the namespace

-todo: tool to list all log calls
+Note2: if you want to see the live list of the log calls of the nullos application, check out the <-Nullos info module->.